 While Piedmont is not directly involved in the exploration or extraction of natural gas, we believe hydraulic fracturing offers tremendous benefits to our customers and to the economy in general.
 Our position on hydraulic fracturing is based on the science, and it is simple – hydraulic fracturing is safe to people and the environment when performed in a responsible way and with the proper oversight.

-The economic benefits reach deeper when you consider that falling prices now save natural gas powered homes an average of $400 per year.
-These savings have enabled consumers to reinvest an estimated 100 billion dollars into the United States economy.
+The economic benefits reach deeper when you consider that falling prices now save natural gas-powered homes an average of $400 per year.
+These savings have enabled consumers to reinvest an estimated $100 billion into the United States economy.
 In addition, more than 2.8 million people in the United States have well-paying jobs directly related to the natural gas industry.

 Increased availability of natural gas has made it even more beneficial for businesses to adopt this clean form of energy.
 Not only are they experiencing reductions in operations costs, they are contributing less pollution to the environment as well.
 This is because natural gas releases fewer greenhouse gas emissions than other fossil fuels like coal and oil, especially when used to generate electricity.
 In North Carolina alone, five coal-powered energy plants are being converted to natural gas for an estimated carbon output reduction of nearly 50 percent.